 - Covers the roof of mouth

-- Does not slow resorbtion of jaw bone
+- Does not slow resorption of jawbone

-Cost of Full Dentures: $1000-$3000
+Cost of full dentures: $1000-$3000

 The good news about a bad denture is that it can easily be replaced!
-It is never too late to get a good denture made and most of its disadvantages may be overcome by taking advantage of the variety of implant systems.
+It is never too late to get a good denture made, and most of its disadvantages may be overcome by taking advantage of the variety of implant systems.

-Of course, if you are totally edentulous, with today’s advances in implant dentistry, you can have a complete set of teeth implanted in your jaw bone, There are many other options between a traditional denture and complete implant set that you may find more suitable for your situation based on several factors that will be explained shortly.
+Of course, if you are totally edentulous, with today’s advances in implant dentistry, you can have a complete set of teeth implanted in your jawbone.
+There are many other options between a traditional denture and complete implant set that you may find more suitable for your situation, based on several factors that will be explained shortly.

-SOME TEETH: There are two scenarios to consider here.
+There are two scenarios to consider here.
 The first scenario is when you have some missing teeth and remaining teeth are in healthy, working condition.
 In the second scenario, you have some missing teeth and some teeth that may be salvaged with some dental work like root canals, periodontal surgeries and crowns.

 There is absolutely no doubt that the teeth you are born with are by far the best set you can have.
-That is true for every part of our body, heart, kidneys, liver, etc. However, unfortunately for us, our body parts don’t always work as long as we would like and eventually need to be removed or replaced.
+That is true for every part of our body: heart, kidneys, liver, etc. However, unfortunately for us, our body parts do not always work as long as we would like and sometimes need to be removed or replaced.
 Unlike many of our organs and other body parts, the outcome, cost and procedure of replacing our teeth has become acceptable, practical and within reach of the masses.
 And for the optimistic part and futurists in all of us, other artificial and biologically compatible replacement organs are rapidly becoming a reality at the time of this writing.
 Still, I would highly recommend doing everything in your power to make sure that you keep what you were born with.
 Nothing can ever replace that.

 These consequences are:

-- What is the long term prognosis of the tooth you are saving?
+- What is the long-term prognosis of the tooth you are saving?
 A general rule of thumb is to consider if the tooth has at least another five years of good functionality after it is saved.

 - Can you live and function happily without it?

 - If you are going to replace it, how will you do it?
-Get a clear idea of the method and cost of replacing a needed tooth before you decide to remove it.
+Get a clearidea of the method and cost of replacing a needed tooth before you decide to remove it.

 As with removing or altering any body part, tooth extraction is a very personal decision.
 However, you want the expert opinion of your dentist to help guide you through this process.
 We cannot make the decision for you, but we can tell you how we would have made that decision if that exact condition existed in our own mouths!

-So, if you want to know what your dentist is really thinking, ask: “Doctor, What would you do if you had this exact situation in your mouth?”.
-Or: “Doctor, what would have suggested if this was your (mother, sister, daughter etc)?”
+So, if you want to know what your dentist is really thinking, ask, “Doctor, what would you do if you had this exact situation in your mouth?”
+Or, “Doctor, what would have suggested if this was your mother, sister, daughter, etc.?”

-2 to 10 Missing Teeth
+Two to 10 Missing Teeth

 A very inexpensive and fast version of the denture appliance can be made from acrylic base and wire clasps.
-This variety is often called a “flipper” due to its poor retention.
+This variety is often called a flipper due to its poor retention.

 Advantages of RPDs:

-- Can be made for the medically compromised patient
+- Can be made for the medically compromised patient.

 Disadvantages of RPDs:

-- Can be esthetically challenging
+- Can be aesthetically challenging.